This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Are you wondering how to spend your 2 days in New Delhi?
-Don’t worry, I’ve got you covered with this list of 10+ of the most amazing things to do and see in the city.
+Putting together the perfect 2-day itinerary for a large city such as New Delhi can be daunting.
+But don’t worry, I’ve got you covered with this list of 10+ of the most amazing things to do and see in the city in two days.

-Be sure to also check out my survival guide for your first time in New Delhi.
+Be sure to also check out my New Delhi survival guide for your first time in the city.
 I talk all about what to expect, how to get around, which area to stay in and where to eat + scams to be aware of!

 Get ready for an incredible day of historic architectural gems, focused around the southern part of New Delhi.